photoprism/photoprism/README.md

 * Browse all your photos and [videos](https://demo.photoprism.org/videos) without worrying about RAW conversion, duplicates or video formats
 * Easily find specific pictures using powerful [search filters](https://demo.photoprism.org/browse?view=cards&q=flower%20color%3Ared)
+* Play Live Photos™ by hovering over them in [albums](https://demo.photoprism.org/albums) and [search results](https://demo.photoprism.org/browse?view=cards&q=type%3Alive)
 * Since the [user interface](https://demo.photoprism.org/) is a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps), it provides a native app-like experience, and you can conveniently install it on the home screen of all major operating systems and mobile devices
-* Includes four high-resolution [world maps](https://demo.photoprism.org/places) to see where you've been and for rediscovering long-forgotten shots
+* Includes four high-resolution [world maps](https://demo.photoprism.org/places) to bring back memories of your favorite trips
-* Play Live Photos™ by hovering over them in [albums](https://demo.photoprism.org/albums) and [search results](https://demo.photoprism.org/browse?view=cards&q=type%3Alive)
-* [Recognizes faces](https://demo.photoprism.org/people) so you can find pictures of family and friends  💎
+* Recognizes the faces of your [family and friends](https://demo.photoprism.org/people) 💎
-* Automatic [image classification](https://demo.photoprism.org/labels) based on Google TensorFlow
+* [Automatic classification of pictures](https://demo.photoprism.org/labels) based on their content and location
-* Metadata is extracted and merged from Exif, XMP, and proprietary formats such as Google Photos JSON
+* Metadata is extracted and merged from Exif, XMP, and other sources such as Google Photos
-* Image properties like colors, chroma, luminance, quality, and location are automatically detected when you update the index or import files
+* Image properties like colors, luminance, and quality are detected when scanning your library
 * Use [PhotoSync](https://www.photosync-app.com/) to securely backup iOS and Android phones in the background
 * WebDAV clients such as Microsoft's Windows Explorer and Apple's Finder can [connect](https://docs.photoprism.org/user-guide/sync/webdav/) directly to PhotoPrism, allowing you to open, edit, and delete files from your computer as if they were local